CogReact: A Reinforced Framework to Model Human Cognitive Reaction Modulated by Dynamic Intervention: Model and Methodology

-In order to simulate the dynamic impact of time pressure visual stimuli, we introduce a Deep Reinforcement Learning (DRL) agent.
+To simulate how dynamic time pressure perturbs human logical reasoning process, we conceptualize this process as an evidence accumulation (EA) process in line with the Drift-Diffusion Model (DDM) \cite{ratcliff2008diffusion} (Fig. \ref{fig: high-level framework}(c)).
+The EA process segments users' cognition into sequential steps, facilitating the fine-grained modeling of dynamic time pressure.
+The boundary threshold and accumulation time parameters in the DDM are derived from the predicted responses obtained from the previous SVM model.
+In order to simulate the dynamic impact of time pressure visual stimuli, we introduce a DRL agent.
 The visual stimuli are segmented into frames, aligning with the steps in the EA process.
-For each frame, the specific visual stimuli are applied to the DRL agent (Fig. \ref{f1}(d)), which, akin to how participants' logical reasoning processes may be influenced by each frame of stimuli, modulates the EA process.
+For each frame, the specific visual stimuli are applied to the DRL agent (Fig. \ref{fig: high-level framework}(d)), which, akin to how participants' logical reasoning processes may be influenced by each frame of stimuli, modulates the EA process.
 In particular, for each frame of time pressure stimuli, the DRL agent adjusts the EA process by introducing positive, neutral, or negative bias (action space of the DRL agent).
 This modulation may result in the evidence accumulator reaching the boundary threshold either earlier or later.
-The output from this DRL-modulated EA process serves as the final prediction for user response time.
-Additional details regarding the design and implementation of this framework are presented in Methods section.
+The output from this DRL-modulated EA process serves as the final prediction of user response time (Details in Appendix \ref{appendix: hybrid DRL agent architecture}).